Individuals mistreated by police in Maryland and the District of Columbia

 Contact dedicated D.C. personal injury attorneys for your police brutality claim

 At Lightfoot Law, PLLC in Washington, D.C., we provide robust legal representation for individuals in Maryland and the District of Columbia who have been injured due to the wrongful actions of police.
-To schedule a free initial consultation, call (202) 919-6463 or contact us online.
+To schedule a free initial consultation, call (202) 919-5453or contact us online.